 4. A VPN (Virtual Private Network) connection to your firm’s network is possible so documents never enter the provider’s network.
 Alternatively, when a law firm’s data is in the provider’s network, access can be controlled and tracked, with no printing options or local saving options.
 Make sure your data is not compromised on the way to the provider or while it’s in the provider’s network.
 In addition to cryptography in transport, encrypted storage should be an available option.

-5. Destruction periods on completion of work by a provider are defined by the GDPR but you can specify shorter timeframes when necessary.
+5. Destruction periods on completion of work by a provider are defined by the GDPR but you can specify shorter timeframes when necessary and where legally possible.

 If you have sensitive information that needs to be translated, speak with our teams at EVS Translations.
 Our in-house IT experts work with clients to deliver specific security solutions for sensitive documents.